triton-inference-server/tutorials/Deployment/Kubernetes/EKS_Multinode_Triton_TRTLLM/multinode_helm_chart/containers/README.md

 # Container Generation

-The files in this folder are intended to be used to create the custom container image for multi-node Triton + TRT-LLM EKS deployment including installation of EFA componenets.
+The files in this folder are intended to be used to create the custom container image for multi-node Triton + TRT-LLM EKS deployment including installation of EFA components.

 Run the following command to create the container image.